 - Recognizes the interconnectedness of mountain environments and their social and economic systems, and;

-- Meets the needs of diverse mountain communities including indigenous communities.
+- Meets the needs of diverse mountain communities and the process of reconciliation in Canada.

 Achieving this vision requires the CMN to acknowledge that how we do research is as important as what research we do.

 The CMN emphasizes three modes of research that exist along a spectrum.
-The CMN approach emphasizes that a deliberate choice be made at the onset of a project by research partners as to which mode best fits a particular project’s needs as well as its contributions to the network as a whole.
+The CMN approach emphasizes that a deliberate choice be made at the onset of a project by research partners as to which mode best fits a particular project’s leadership, needs, and contributions to the network as a whole.

 Mode 1: Researcher-led research